• Skip to main content

 If your child is struggling to learn to write, try some of these fun fine motor activities for preschool and kindergarten to strengthen his hand muscles!

-Ellen writes at Cutting Tiny Bites.
+Ellen writes at What Can We Do With Paper and Glue.
 After a crafty childhood and a few years as a very crafty teacher, she now stays home with her two young crafty daughters.
 She loves writing about preschool theme weeks, book lists, and (most of all) simple and easy crafts for kids.

-Follow along with all the crafty fun by liking Cutting Tiny Bites on Facebook and subscribe to a weekly-ish newsletter.
-Or, follow Cutting Tiny Bites on Pinterest to see hundreds of ideas for over 50 common preschool themes.
+Follow along with all the crafty fun by liking What Can We Do With Paper and Glue on Facebook and subscribe to a weekly-ish newsletter.

 Free Spelling Games